egreiner/IegTools.Sequencer/README.md

-# IegTools.Sequencer in a Nutshell
+# IegTools.Sequencer

 IegTools.Sequencer provides a fluent interface for creating easy-to-read and extensible sequences, eliminating the need for lengthy if/else statements.
+The library is written in C# 11.0 and targets .NET Standard 2.0 (.NET Core and .NET Framework).

-The tool allows you to define:
+The library allows you to define:

 - Transition jobs: from one state to another state, when it should be triggered, and the action that should be invoked.
 - Force state on specified conditions.